reddxae/unrestrict/README_en.md

 ## Ports

-Come up with or [generate](https://www.random.org/) **6 new random numbers from 1 to 65535** – these will be needed as ports for the VPN/Proxy protocols and the 3x-ui web panel.
+Come up with or [generate](https://www.random.org/) **5 new random numbers from 1 to 65535** – these will be needed as ports for the VPN/Proxy protocols and the 3x-ui web panel.

-In total, considering the previously added ports, there should be 7 in total:
+In total, considering the previously added ports, there should be 6 in total:
 * For connecting via SSH (which we have already added).
 * For the 3x-ui web panel.
 * For the VLESS protocol.
-* For the Trojan protocol.
 * For the AmneziaWG protocol.
 * For the OpenVPN-over-Cloak protocol.
 * For MTProto.

-Run `ufw allow [your number]` command accordingly 6 times.
+Run `ufw allow [your number]` command accordingly 5 times.
 For example:
 ```
 ufw allow 41567